What is RPL?

 What happens if I decide to do an RPL but then discover that I don't have the knowledge and skills needed?

-All you need to do is telephone ACCCO and pay the difference between an RPL and the unit.
-Your enrolment will be transferred from an RPL to a unit and you will complete the unit this way.
+All you need to do is telephone ACCCO and transfer from an RPL to a unit, and pay the difference between the

 RPL and unit.
 If you submit an RPL and your Assessor makes it as Not Yet Competent due to not having sufficient skills and/or

 knowledge, your Assessor will request you transfer to the Unit too.
 This will allow you to gain the knowledge and skills required.